 12.3 We take all reasonable care to ensure that any estimated value attributed to an Item is correct at the time when the relevant information was entered onto the system.
 However, you are responsible for verifying and checking such information, which is provided by us in good faith to be used simply as a guide.

 12.4 The price of an Item excludes VAT, which will be added (where applicable) at the applicable current rate chargeable in the UK for the time being.
 However, if the rate of VAT changes between the date of your Order and the date of delivery, we will adjust the VAT you pay, unless you have already paid for the Items in full before the change in VAT takes effect.

-12.5 If we mistakenly accept and process your Order where the price is an obvious and unmistakeable error, and could reasonably have been recognised by you as such, we may cancel your purchase and refund you any sums you have paid.
+12.5 If we mistakenly accept and process your Order where the price is an obvious and unmistakeable error, and could reasonably have been recognised by you as such, we may cancel your purchase and credit you any sums you have paid within 28days.

 12.6 In the event that you suspect any Item you have collected or taken delivery of is a deliberate forgery, you must follow the process below:

 12.6.1 you must notify us immediately of your suspicions and such notice must be received by us no later than 7 days after the auction sale;

 12.6.2 within 14 days of serving such notice, you must return the Item(s) to us with evidence capable of satisfying us that the Item(s) is a deliberate forgery.
 For the avoidance of doubt, the burden of proof will be on you to show the Item(s) is a forgery; and